click titles to go directly to topics

-I believe that what I will share here will echo some of the voices who are expressing a view that the "spiritual life" can exist and flourish outside of formal and institutional religion.
+I believe that what I will share here will echo some other voices who are expressing a view that the "spiritual life" can exist and flourish outside of formal and institutional religion.
 But, make no mistake, I, by the grace of God, became a believer in Jesus and the Bible owing to a supernatural encounter with a Holy God.
 I am one more voice that testifies to a transformed life through the "power of God."
 I will add my voice to others who encourage you to believe in the "one name under heaven" by which we can be "saved,"be born again and as such, to receive the promise of eternal life and the promises provided by Grace of Jesus Christ the Messiah of God.
 Sadly, many church goers take offense at the notion that some Christian claims to be "Born Again."

 First I wish to say at the onset that traditional Christianity has indeed, been the sustaining foundation and moral backbone of this nation, America.
 America has been blessed by God and has stood as a righteous nation among the nations of the world.
 For generations the values and precepts of Christian teachings and beliefs have provided a positive moral framework and influence that elevated the United States.
 Clearly, the Christian Religion, even with shortcomings, has provided a social foundation endorsing morality, justice and human rights for millions.
 Children are best nurtured in a home where Bible based life values are practiced.
 Unfortunately the moral foundations provided by Christian values are rapidly dissolving through the onslaught of a secularism.
 A sentiment continually reinforced by public media with an anti-Christian bias.
 The secular, anti-Christian United Nations is now promoting the view that Christianity is actually a danger to society equivalent to terrorism.